Kia K4: Middle East

 The K4 was launched in the Middle East on 8 May 2025.
 It is available in three trim levels; LX, EX and GT-Line.
 For engines, it is available with either 1.6-litre and 2.0-litre MPi petrol and 1.6-litre T-GDi turbocharged petrol engines.

 United States and Canada

 The K4 went on sale in North America in August 2024, it is available in LX, LXS (only for US), EX, EX+ (only for Canada), GT Line (available with the Limited package only for Canada).
 For engines, it is available with either 2.0-litre MPi petrol or 1.6-litre T-GDi turbocharged petrol engines.
+Initially only available as a sedan, the hatchback was launched in North America for the 2026 model year.

 Safety

+Safety ratings

 The 2025 model year K4 was awarded "Top Safety Pick" by IIHS and is available with the Advanced Driver Assistance Systems (ADAS).